wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-network-ids-suricata.rst

 Configure your environment as follows to test the POC.

 #.
 Install Suricata on the RHEL 7 monitored endpoint from the EPEL repository.
-Take into account that Suricata was tested using 5.0.4 and that the EPEL repository depends on your operating system version:
+Take into account that Suricata was tested with version 5.0.4 and that the EPEL repository depends on your operating system version:

     .. code-block:: XML